 At present, Microsoft Teams is the most popular business collaboration tool.
-Teams now has more than 115 million daily active users, and our own research shows that 70% of large organisations and 60% of all businesses use the platform.
+Teams now has more than 300 million monthly active users, and our own research shows that 70% of large organizations and 60% of all businesses use the platform.

 Furthermore, with the future business environment combining a flexible remote and office working pattern, the importance of both a hybrid and unified communication strategy is critical to efficiency and saving costs.

 This article is about helping you understand the power of Microsoft Teams Direct Routing, and explaining how it can help unify your entire collaboration system with Teams.
 Let’s get started.

 Microsoft Teams Direct Routing is when Microsoft supports connecting session border controllers (SBCs) to Teams.
 This could either be your own SBC or a vendor’s environment.

 The physical or virtual SBC connects telephony (on-premises or virtual) on one side to the cloud (Teams).
 There’s no certification for vendors or end customers to become ready-to-use for Teams.
 Only the physical equipment can be Teams-certified.

 When you opt for Direct Routing, you get Teams access to unique functionality that an SBC enables.
 This includes traditional PBX features that you can’t (yet, at least) replicate on a Microsoft Calling Plan deployment.

 So, if you need any/all of the following PBX features, Direct Routing is likely the best choice: